f4z3r/k8s-workshop/day1/README.md

 #### Configuration

-Our pipeline configures several things in our pipeline that are external to the containers being
+Our deployment configures several things in that are external to the containers being run:
-run:

 - A (dummy) configuration file mounted at `/app/config/application.properties`.
 - A (dummy) JDBC connection URL stored in an environment variable `JDBC_URL`.